TRUNNION - FREE MOVEMENT SUSPENSION

 This part was attached to the upper control arm with steel threaded bushings.
-The center of the trunnion has a bronze bushing in the center, which slides onto the shaft of the spindle, bearing first, and then is attached with a castellated nut.
+The center of the trunnion has a bronze bushing in the center, which slides onto the shaft of the spindle, attaching to the bearing first, with a castellated nut.

 The trunnion allows the spindle to rotate when the vehicle is steering, and allows for up-down movement of the control arms at the same time.
 Trunnion assemblies have been phased out in favor of upper/lower ball joints.